snowdj/pixyll/_posts/2016-09-22-Probability.md

 the conditional probability distributions for random variables that we saw previously are just a special case of conditioning on events.
 The next video gets into the conditional probability distribution of a random variable given that an event has occurred, which is a way that combines our use of random variables and of events.

+#### Exercise: Bernoulli and Binomial Random Variables

+a Bernoulli random variable is like a biased coin flip where probability of heads is .
+In particular, a Bernoulli random variables is 1 with probability , and 0 with probability .
+If a random variable has this particular distribution, then we write , where “" can be read as “is distributed as" or “has distribution".
+Some people like to abbreviate by writing , , or even just

+.

+A Binomial random variable can be thought of as independent coin flips, each with probability of heads.
+For a random variable that has this Binomial distribution with parameters and , we denote it as , read as “ is distributed as Binomial with parameters and ".
+Some people might also abbreviate and instead of writing , they write or .

+(a) True or false: If Y∼Binomial(1,p), then Y is a Bernoulli random variable.

+Solution: The answer is true.
+When there's only a single flip, counting the number if heads yields precisely the Bernoulli distribution.
+In particular, we have Y∼Bernoulli(p).

+(b) Let's say we have a coin that turns up heads with probability 0.6.
+We flip this coin 10 times.
+What is the probability of seeing the sequence HTHTTTTTHH, where H denotes heads and T denotes tails (so we have heads in the first toss, tails in the second, heads in the third, etc)?
+(Please be precise with at least 3 decimal places, unless of course the answer doesn't need that many decimal places.
+You could also put a fraction.)

+By independence, the sequence HTHTTTTTHH has probability

+0.6×0.4×0.6×0.4×0.4×0.4×0.4×0.4×0.6×0.6=0.64×0.46.
+Note that in general, if there were instead n coin flips where heads appears with probability p, then we would have pnumber of heads(1−p)n−number of heads.

+(c) In the previous part, there were 4 heads and 6 tails.
+Did the ordering of them matter?
+In other words, would your answer to the previous part be the same if, for example, instead we saw the sequence HHHHTTTTTT (or any other permutation of 4 heads and 6 tails)?

+Solution: As our solution to part (b) shows, the ordering of heads/tails does not matter.

+(d) From the previous two parts, what we were analyzing was the same as the random variable S∼Binomial(10,0.6).
+Note that S=4 refers to the event that we see exactly 4 heads.
+Note that HTHTTTTTHH and HHHHTTTTTT are different outcomes of the underlying experiment of coin flipping.
+How many ways are there to see 4 heads in 10 tosses?

+Solution: The number of ways to see 4 heads in 10 tosses is precisely the number of ways to choose 4 items out of 10, given by the choose operator: (104)=10!4!6!=210.

+In general, the number of ways to see s heads in n tosses is (ns).

+(e) Using your answers to parts (b) through (d), what is the probability that S=4?

+Solution: There are (104)=210 ways to get 4 heads out of 10, and each way is equally likely with probability given by 0.64×0.46, so summing up the probabilities across all these ways, we have 210×0.64×0.46.

+In general, for random variable S∼Binomial(n,p), the probability that S=s for s∈{0,1,…,n} is given by

+pS(s)=(ns)ps(1−p)n−s.

+It might not be a priori obvious why this probability table's entries should sum to 1.

+To show this result, we can use the Binomial Theorem, which says that for any two numbers x and y, and any nonnegative integer n,

+(x+y)n=∑k=0n(nk)xkyn−k.

+Plugging in x=p and y=1−p, we see that the right-hand side directly corresponds to summing across all the entries of probability table pS, and the left-hand side is (p+(1−p))n=1n=1.